Developer-Student-Clubs-VSSUT-Burla/CamOps/README.md

 # opencv_camera
+- Face Detection App using OpenCV

+# About
-Face Detection App using OpenCV This android application is developed using Java and can detect the no of faces in a live video stream.Looking to add new features and functionality to make the app more interactive and useful like conversion of one imabe format into another , image size manipulation , etc
+- This android application can detect and count the number of faces detected in a live video stream

+# Installation

+- Install directly from android studio or through apks

+# Tech Stack

+- Java
+- Android
+- Native C++ Library
+- OpenCV

+# To do

+- Capturing photos through the app
+- Performing size modification and format conversion on the captured images
+- Applying image processing algorithms such as thresholding , wiener deconvolution